 Specify the received CPU Activation key as key-signature.
 To do so, either specify USB media with the -F option or copy and paste the contents of the CPU Activation key.
+To specify USB media, connect it to a USB port on the XSCF unit panel (rear panel) of the master XSCF.
 The following command syntax shows how to specify USB media.